deakster/node-impact-emu/README.md

 ## Description

-Enables various features from the ImpactJS HTML5 framework in Node.js to enable code sharing and re-use between the client and server side.
-The features that are emulated are:
+Enables various features from the [ImpactJS](http://impactjs.com) HTML5 framework in Node.js to enable code sharing and re-use between the client and server side.

 The features that are emulated or re-created are: